MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 - View and add permissions using the **Permissions** page.
 - Set Search and Filter definitions for the Customers page using the **Search & Filter Index** page (accessible via the **Customers** page)
 - Define Dynamics 365 Sales segment destinations using the **Segment Export** page.
+- Manage configuration and enrich customer profiles from the **Enrichment** page (for all enrichments).
 - Install and use the **Customer Card Add-in**.
 - Add and use the **Power Apps connector** to create apps with Customer Insights data.